ekeilty17/Games/Sudoku/README.md

 One of the most famous puzzles in the world and a game that I played a lot when I was younger.
 I created a program that allows users to play Sudoku as well as an engine that will solve any Sudoku puzzle.

 In order to play execute `python play.py`.
 The file is set to having the engine solve what is considered the hardest Sudoku puzzle ever created by default.
-If you wish to use my program to play Sudoku yourself (although I don't recommend it, there exists apps with much better UI) then comment-out the function `AI()` and uncomment the function `Sudoku()`.
+You can also use my program to play Sudoku yourself (although I don't recommend it, there exists apps with much better UI).

 ## The Sudoku Solver

-I created 3 different Sudoku solvers.
-Each can solve a more difficult puzzle than the last.
-I named them `beginner_AI()`, `intermediate_AI()`, and `expert_AI()`
+I created a Sudoku Solver that implements various logical solving methods.
+When the solver runs out of logical steps it "bifercates" or guesses a number and sees if a contradiction occurs.
+If one does not and finds a solution, since Sudokus are designed to have a unique solution, this must be THE solution.
+The bifercation is implemented using a depth-first search tree.

-### The Beginner and Intermediate Sudoku Solvers
+### Logical Techniques

 Simple Sudoku puzzles can be solved by just implementing the following 2 logical priciples (I'm not sure if these are official names, but this is what I have always called them).
 The beginner AI implement only the first (because that is usually the first method people figure out), and the intermediate AI implements both.
 Rather than explain them in words I will just show the logical deduction.